 Castor oil contains Vitamin E, certain antioxidants and minerals which are all beneficial in keeping an overall healthy skin and additionally, help in healing chapped, dry, dull lips.
 With the increased use of make-up and lipsticks, dryness tags along the skin and lips.
 It can be a great product that helps bring back the lost health of the skin and heals dry lips.
 Be careful not to ingest the oil.
 Also, it is recommended to do a patch test before using the oil.

-Benefits of Castor Oil for Hair Care
+Benefits of Castor Oil for Hair

 a.
 Healthy Hair, Healthy Scalp